anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 #### 6.3.1.2 Authentication
 Authentication is the first line of defense for any real-world implementation of OpenStack.
 At its core, authentication is the process of confirming the user logging in is who they claim to be.
 OpenStack Keystone supports multiple methods of authentication, such as username/password, LDAP, and others.
 For more details, please refer to [OpenStack Authentication Methods](https://docs.openstack.org/security-guide/identity/authentication-methods.html).

-Limiting the number of repeated failed login attempts (configurable) reduces the risk of unauthrised access via password guessing (Bruce force attack) - sec.mon.006 and sec.mon.009.
+Limiting the number of repeated failed login attempts (configurable) reduces the risk of unauthorised access via password guessing (Bruce force attack) - sec.mon.006 and sec.mon.009.
 The restriction on the number of consecutive failed login attempts ("lockout_failure_attempts") and any actions post such access attempts (such as locking the account where the "lockout_duration" is left unspecified) should abide by the operator's policies.
 For example, an operator may restrict the number of consecutive failed login attempts to 3 ("lockout_failure_attempts = 3") and lock the account preventing any further access and where the account is unlocked by getting necessary approvals.

 ##### Keystone Tokens
 Once a user is authenticated, a token is generated for authorization and access to an OpenStack environment and resources.
 By default, the token is set to expire in one hour.
 This setting can be changed based on the business and operational needs, but it's highly recommended to set the expiration to the shortest possible value without dramatically impacting your operations.